beejjorgensen/bgc/src/bgc_part_5300_man_stdlib.md

 such coarse language now.

 But the gist is the same: we're going to convert a string with numbers and (optionally) a decimal point into a floating point value.
+Leading whitespace is ignored, and translation stops at the first invalid character.

 If the result doesn't fit in a `double`, behavior is undefined.